Trensant/TrensantGFX/README.md

-# trensantGFX (multi-lib html chart library wrapper)
+# TGW (multi-lib html chart library wrapper)

-trensantGFX is a client-side javascript library for rendering charts.
+TGW (Trensant Graphics Wrapper) is a client-side javascript library for rendering charts.
 It wraps components of different charting libraries with a common api and handles loading.

 The charting library uses charts from several well known libraries, but normalizes their input as noted in the Chart Data section.
-Not all libraries are fully wrapped, meaning that the trensantGFX libary provides wrappers only for the charts listed here, even if other charts exist in those libaries.
+Not all libraries are fully wrapped, meaning that the tgw libary provides wrappers only for the charts listed here, even if other charts exist in those libaries.
 In some cases we wrap the same chart type from different sources.

 To use a chart from a particular source family note the prefix (e.g. ggl or d3 etc)